Hail, Hail, Rock ‘n’ Roll *

-I walk back up to the car and whilst it’s still a bit overcast and there’s not much blue sky, it’s quite warm, circa 70º F. I’m still acclimatising eating-wise to a different time zone and after a decent breakfast don’t feel the need for lunch.
+I walk back up to the car and whilst it’s still a bit overcast and there’s not much blue sky.
+It’s quite warm, circa 70º F. I’m still acclimatising eating-wise to a different time zone and after a decent breakfast don’t feel the need for lunch.
 It’s a short drive across the city to take a trolley bus tour around Cleveland with Lolly The Trolley.
 I’m doing the only option for me due to my timings and that’s a 2½ hour tour at 2.30 pm.
 The bus is nearly full, which is a bit of a surprise for a midweek tour in mid-October, but good for business!
 Over the course of the tour, the bus driver/guide tells us all about Cleveland’s history and we visit all parts of the city.
 The bus doesn’t stop anywhere though, apart from a rest room break at the Museum of Art, which makes taking decent photos of the city a little tricky.

 It’s a good tour, certainly recommended.
 Slightly amusing to me was that for our guide, everything in the city is “beautiful”.
 She did not have another adjective in her vocabulary, bless her, to describe things as we drove around.
 From a church to a statue, from a bridge to a glass and steel medical centre the size of a shopping mall, they were all just “beautiful”.
-I knew nothing of Cleveland before this visit, other than it’s gone through a bit of a rough time business-wise and it’s football team is useless, but the tour highlighted some impressive buildings and history.
+I knew nothing of Cleveland before this visit, other than it’s gone through a bit of a rough time business-wise and it’s football team is useless.
+The tour however highlighted some impressive buildings and history.
 There’s also a lot of regeneration underway.
 If you’re tight for time and want to do a tour, Lolly Trolleys do offer a shorter 1 hour version.

 Having mentioned potential car issues last night, earlier whilst waiting for the tour to start, I see if I can figure anything out that might be wrong.
 It doesn’t take me long via the in-car computer to discover that all 4 tyres are under-inflated by between 3-5 psi.
 The variations are on diagonal wheels as well, which obviously caused the instability I felt.
 Before leaving Cleveland, I need to find an air pump.
 So with the tour over, I drive off from the parking lot.
 On exit, I ask the car park attendant and he tells me there’s a gas station just down the street.
 A few minutes later I pull in but can’t see an air pump, so I get out and walk into a service repair garage attached.
-I explain my problem and a very helpful mechanic points out the air pump – not very visible if you ask me – and then offers to pump the tyres up for me!
-He does this and I can see he’s put some air in but the gauges on such pumps are usually very unreliable.
+I explain my problem and a very helpful mechanic points out the air pump – not very visible if you ask me – but then offers to pump the tyres up for me!
+He does this and I can see he’s put some air in but the gauges on such pumps are not usually very unreliable.
 However the car computer is showing the required 35 psi all around, so I thank him for his time and hit the road.
 Destination: Canton, Ohio.

 South To Canton, Ohio